Snow Removal Process

 Cul-de-sac cleanup is performed as the last function of snow removal.
 It is often not completed until the day after a storm.
 We have over 140 culs-de-sac in the city at last count.

-Snow Plow Permits Ordinance #77-80 regulates snow removal on private property in the City of Broadview Heights.
+Ordinance Number 77-80 regulates snow removal on private property in the City of Broadview Heights.
 A permit is required.
-Apply at City Hall or download and mail the permit application, $5 fee, and required documentation.
+Apply at City Hall or download and mail the Permit Application (PDF), $5 fee, and required documentation.